 Fix 6: Run CSGO as an administrator

 CSGO may fail to access certain game files and folders if you’re running it under a standard user account.
-To see if that’s the cause of the launching error, try running your game as an administrator to give it high integrity access.
+This can cause errors when launching a game.
+To fix it, you can run the game as an administrator to give it high integrity access.
 Here is how to do it:

 1) Exit Steam.